-Ski resorts are installing the NASTAR Radio Frequency Identification System (RFID) to improve efficiency.
+Ski resorts are installing the NASTAR Radio Frequency Identification System (RFID) to improve efficiency and maintain a safe distance between racers and staff.

 Why racers love the system: